Revisiting Plasticity in Visual Reinforcement Learning: Data, Modules and Training Stages: Methods: adaptive RR for addressing the high RR dilemma

 Through a case study on Quadruped Run, we delve into the underlying mechanism of \textit{Adaptive RR}, as illustrated in Figure~\ref{figure:ARR_FAU}.
 Due to the initial RR set at $0.5$, the critic's plasticity recovers promptly to a considerable level in the early stages of training, preventing catastrophic plasticity loss as seen with RR=$2$.
 After the recovery phases, \textit{Adaptive RR} detects a slow change in the critic's FAU, indicating it's nearing a peak, then switch the RR to a higher value.
 Within our experiments, the switch times for the five seeds occurred at: $0.9$M, $1.2$M, $1.1$M, $0.95$M, and $0.55$M. After switching to RR=$2$, the increased update frequency results in higher sample efficiency and faster convergence rates.
-Even though the critic's FAU experiences a more rapid decline at this stage, this benign loss doesn't damage training efficiency.
-In essence, \textit{Adaptive RR} effectively exploits the sample efficiency advantages of a high RR, while adeptly avoiding the severe consequences of increased plasticity loss.
-Furthermore, \textit{Adaptive RR} is orthogonal to other interventions aimed at preserving plasticity.
-Consequently, they can be integrated seamlessly to amplify the VRL's sample efficiency.
+Even though the critic's FAU experiences a more rapid decline at this stage, this benign loss doesn't damage training.
+Hence, \textit{Adaptive RR} can effectively exploits the sample efficiency advantages of a high RR, while adeptly avoiding the severe consequences of increased plasticity loss.

+We further compare the performance of Adaptive RR with that of employing Reset~\citep{primacy_bias} and ReDo~\citep{dormant_neuron} under static RR conditions.
+Although Reset and ReDo both effectively mitigate plasticity loss in high RR scenarios, our method significantly outperforms these two approaches, as demonstrated in Table~\ref{table:redo} This not only showcases that Adaptive RR can secure a superior balance between reuse frequency and plasticity loss but also illuminates the promise of dynamically modulating RR in accordance with the critic's overall plasticity level as an effective strategy, alongside neuron-level network parameter resetting, to mitigate plasticity loss.

+\textbf{Evaluation on Atari-100k.}~ To demonstrate the applicability of Adaptive RR in discrete-action tasks we move our evaluation to the Atari-100K benchmark~\citep{kaiser2019model}, assessing Adaptive RR against three distinct static RR strategies across 17 games.
+In static RR settings, as shown in Table~\ref{table:atari-short}, algorithm performance significantly declines when RR increases to 2, indicating that the negative impact of plasticity loss gradually become dominant.
+However, Adaptive RR, by appropriately increasing RR from 0.5 to 2 at the right moment, can effectively avoid catastrophic plasticity loss, thus outperforming other configurations in most tasks.